Dynamic CoVaR Modeling and Estimation: Verifying Assumptions and for CCC--GARCH Models

 \textbf{Condition ($A_2^\prime$):} By the previous argument, the spectral radius of the matrix $\mA(\varepsilon_{X,t}, \varepsilon_{Y,t})$ is

 Hence, by CCC--GARCH Assumption~\ref{CGass:param},

 as desired.

-Proposition~3 now implies that if the recursion in \eqref{eq:(4.1)} is initialized from the stationary distribution, then the process in \eqref{eq:HC} is strictly stationary and $\beta$-mixing with exponential decay.
+Proposition~3 now implies that if the recursion in \eqref{eq:(4.1)} is initialized in the infinite past (or, equivalently, initialized from the stationary distribution), then the process in \eqref{eq:HC} is strictly stationary and $\beta$-mixing with exponential decay.
 In that case, \citet[Proposition~4]{CC02} show that the process in \eqref{eq:GHM} is also strictly stationary and $\beta$-mixing with exponential decay. \end{proof}